Ice Age Centre

 The Ice Age Centre (Jääaja Keskus) is a museum dedicated to the understanding of ice ages, located in Äksi village, Tartu County, Estonia.

-The museum popularises knowledge about the origins and dynamics of different ice ages, including their effect on the landscape, animal life, and humans, with a special focus on the impact of the latest ice age on what is today Estonia.
+The museum popularises knowledge about the origins and dynamics of different ice ages, including their effect on the landscape, animal life, and humans, with a special focus on the impact of the latest ice age on the modern-day country Estonia.
 The centre was awarded the Best New Tourist Venue in Estonia in 2012.

 About the Centre

 Location

-The centre is in Aksi village, on the shores of Lake Saadjärv, in Tartu county, a two-hour drive from Tallinn, Estonia's capital.
-Located on the property is a lake, small zoo and an amusement park located nearby.
+The centre is in Aksi village, situated on the shores of Lake Saadjärv, in Tartu county, which is a two-hour drive from Tallinn, Estonia's capital.
+Located on the property is a lake, a small zoo and an amusement park.
 One of the National Geographic "Yellow Windows" is situated near the Ice Age Centre, emphasizing the importance of this region for tourists to discover Southern Estonia.
 The area is known for the ice age and Estonian Kalevipoeg legends.